Mihail-Kotevski/MyProjects/README.md

 # MyProjects
-Projects i have worked on
+In this GitHub repository i have uploaded some of the projects i have worked on.